 General Data Protection Regulations (GDPR)

-By agreeing to these terms and conditions you agree to me holding the personal details of you and your family (as are necessary for the purpose of research) and as I am required to retain by law for a minimum period of 5 years.
+By agreeing to these terms and conditions you agree that Unlock Your Past holds the personal details of you and your family (as are necessary for the purpose of research) and the company is required to retain the information, by law, for a minimum period of 5 years.